 LOMA and AIB provide means to receive college credit for company training professional development programs through an employer.
 The student must have official copies of the educational transcripts sent to Concordia.

 MILITARY CREDITS

-Military Credits are granted based on the evaluation of an official AARTS or SMART transcript, or for military service prior to 1981, DD 214 documentation.
+Military Credits are granted based on the evaluation of an official joint service transcript, or for military service prior to 1981, DD 214 documentation.

 Academic Requirements